skalawag/theguidetocuba.io/content.md

 ```

 This fetches the latest version of the gem and adds it to yours `.gems` file.
-Let's have a look at what the file looks like after adding the Cuba gem:
+Let's see what the file looks like after adding the Cuba gem:

 ```no-highlight
 cuba -v 3.3.0